Recipe: Sautéed Zucchini and Squash with Thyme and Feta

-Zucchini seems to gets a bit of a bum rap which I think is a little unfortunate.
+Zucchini seems to get a bit of a bad rap, which I think is a little unfortunate.
 People write it off as flavorless and boring, but I happen to quite like it.
-It’s sort of like the skinless chicken breast of the vegetable world.
-There’s not a whole lot to it but it’s a great vehicle for flavor.
-In this dish I combine it with sweet red onion, woodsy thyme and finish it off with the salty punch of feta cheese.
+Zucchini is sort of like the boneless, skinless chicken breast of the vegetable world — there’s not a whole lot to it, but it’s a great vehicle for flavor.
+In this dish I combine it with sweet red onion, woodsy thyme, and finish it off with the salty punch of feta cheese.

-The sautéed zucchini and squash would be great with something simple like chicken breasts rubbed with olive oil and sprinkled with marjoram and roasted in the oven with and handful or two of cherry tomatoes.
+The sautéed zucchini and squash would be great with something simple — like chicken breasts rubbed with olive oil and sprinkled with marjoram, roasted in the oven with a handful or two of cherry tomatoes.
 Perfect for an easy weeknight dinner.

-This is the kind of simple side dish everyone needs to have in their back pocket, not just during summer, but always.
+This is the kind of simple side dish everyone needs to have in their back pocket — not just during summer, but always.
 It’s one of those recipes where the output is so much greater than the input.
 The kind that is quick to come to the rescue when you have a side dish emergency.
-It comes together before you know it, and paris well without just about any dinner.
+It comes together before you know it, and pairs well with just about any dinner.

 Kosher salt and freshly ground black pepper

-Heat a large sauté pan over high heat for 2 minutes.
-Add the olive oil, red onion, and thyme.
-Cook for 2-3 minutes, until the onion is soft, then add the zucchini and squash.
-Season with 1 teaspoon of salt and a couple grindings of black pepper and cook for about 4 to 5 minutes, until the squash is tender and has a little color.
+Warm a large skillet over high heat, then add the olive oil, red onion, and thyme.
+Cook for 2 to 3 minutes, until the onion is soft, then add the zucchini and squash.
+Season with 1 teaspoon of salt and a couple grinds of black pepper, and cook for 4 to 5 minutes, until the squash is tender and has a little color.
 Scoop the squash into a serving bowl and top with crumbled feta.
 Serve immediately.

-This recipe has been updated - originally published October 2006.
+This recipe has been updated — first published October 2006.